James River Expeditions

 Expeditions help high school students develop an appreciation for the James River, its ecological health, the joy of outdoor recreation, and the virtues of time spent outside.
 This new-found appreciation includes a recognition of the need to advocate for the protection and conservation of our common natural resources and helps fulfill JRA’s strategic goal: to help communities realize the benefits from a healthy James and support protecting it.
 Additionally, Expeditions inspire teachers to help foster a culture of sustainable outdoor stewardship, as they go on to become influential outdoor advocates and educators within their own classrooms.

 The 2020 Expedition will include thirty students from all over the James River basin.
 This amazing journey all begins in Richmond as ten students and a team of experienced James River Association staff and educators begin their paddle to the Chesapeake Bay.
-The Expeditions will continue with two more six-day trips on the Upper and Middle James.
+The Expeditions will continue with two more five-day trips on the Upper and Middle James.
 Together, the three Expedition teams will have collectively paddled the 340 miles of America’s Founding River.

 This year marks the 10th anniversary of this amazing adventure and is sure to be an experience that you will never forget.
 Over the past nine years, The James River Expeditions have taken 260 students, 29 adults and 48 schools in the James River watershed on the summer paddling trip of a lifetime.